 When you suffer a critical injury that prevents you from being able to do your job, you may be trying to figure out what options are available to you.
 How are you going to be able to continue providing for yourself and your family while you are unable to work?

 Fortunately, many workers are protected under ERISA laws.
 Claims and lawsuits involving Minnesota ERISA can be quite complex.
-For this reason, it is essential that you get an experienced ERISA attorney at Kemmitt, Stanford & Kramer to advocate for your right to financial compensation.
+For this reason, it is essential that you get an experienced ERISA attorney at Kemmitt, Sanford & Kramer to advocate for your right to financial compensation.
 Schedule your free consultation today when you call our office at (877) 630-7338

 When you are looking for a Minnesota ERISA attorney, there a few key reasons why you should go with Kemmitt, Sanford & Kramer:

 When you purchase any type of insurance policy through your employer, the plans offered are typically governed by the Employee Retirement Income Security Act (ERISA).
 ERISA protects employees in the event that their employer’s insurance provider denies their claim wrongfully.

 If this happens, you have the right to file a federal lawsuit against your employer, the insurance company, and other parties who may have played a part in your claim for long-term disability benefits being denied.

 When you become disabled and are unable to work for an extended period of time, or permanently, you may be entitled to long-term disability insurance benefits.
 If you purchased your long-term disability insurance policy through your employer, that policy is likely protected under ERISA.